DataDog/hiring-engineers/answers.md

 Email notifications are not the only way to notify humans for alerts.
 You can configure [Slack](https://docs.datadoghq.com/integrations/slack/?tab=standardintegration), [PagerDuty](https://docs.datadoghq.com/integrations/pagerduty/), [Microsoft Teams](https://docs.datadoghq.com/integrations/microsoft_teams/) and others.
 If you're curious on what integrations are available, check out our Documentation on integrations [here](https://docs.datadoghq.com/integrations)

 #### Manage Downtime (Sleepy Time)
-Say you're out of the office on vacation, maybe you don't work on weekends, or you're not part of the OnCall rotation group; you don't need this many notifications, now do you?
-Managing your downtime is as easy as navigating to Monitors > Manage Downtime and creating/customizing downtime monitors:
+Say you're out of the office on vacation, maybe you don't work on weekends, or you're not part of the OnCall rotation group; Do you really need notifications on those times?
+Managing your downtime is as easy as navigating to ***Monitors > Manage Downtime*** and creating/customizing downtime monitors:

 ![SleepyTime](https://i.imgur.com/sGZ4W6X.png)